icosalogic/HBD1E/README.md

 - Utilizes a gate driver chip in an SOIC-16 wide package, with a pin layout supported by multiple vendors.
 - Each channel can be independently configured to be isolated from the gate driver control circuit.
 - Each channel can be independently configured to use a linear regulator to precisely control the gate driver voltage.
-- Most gate driver chips support configurable dead time.
+- Most compatible gate driver chips support configurable dead time.

 # Applications